VirtCode/hypr-dynamic-cursors/README.md

 Why did I implement this again?

 Inspired by KDE, it also supports shake to find, to enlarge the cursor when it is shaken so it is easier to find it.
+It can be enabled separately or together with one simulation mode.

-### behaviour modes
+### simulation modes
 The plugin supports two different modes, `rotate` and `tilt`.
 They both are customizable and have a different base behaviour.

 #### `rotate`